Panology/pts-aws-nodejs/README.md

-# pts-aws-nodejs
-Common PTS Library for AWS, for NodeJS
+# Common PTS NodeJS Library for AWS

+This library contains commonly used methods for interacting with AWS via NodeJS.

+*NOTE:* This is still a work in progress.